LunaSare/spring2023-data-science/lectures/week4_lectures.md

 > Following this lesson, students will be able to:
 >
 > - Explain what is version control and why should we use it in research
-> - Explain what is git
 > - use Rstudio to:
 >   - create a new git repository locally
 >   - understand the concepts of "staging" and "committing" file versions
 >   - explain what is a hash
 >   - display, read and comprehend the git history
+> - Explain what is git
-> - list other software for version control
+> - list alternative software to git for version control

 ---

 **Day 1**

-* Exercise: What is version control and why should we use it
+* Discussion: What is version control and why should we use it.

+---

 * Live coding [Git basics in RStudio](http://nicercode.github.io/git/rstudio.html)
   - activating git for your project with RStudio: starting a local git repository
   - checking the "git status" of your files